ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/06-storing-displaying-data.md

 *  Auto generated table of contents
 {:toc}

-In this lab you will build a data pipeline that captures the data coming into IoT Hub, processes it with Azure Stream Analytics, then routes it to downstream services.
-The first service you'll build will consume the data and present it through an Azure Web App where it is rendered as a real-time graph.
+In this lab, you will build a data pipeline that captures the data coming into your Azure IoT Hub, processes the data with Azure Stream Analytics, and then routes the data to downstream services.
+You will also create one of those downstream services.
+Your service will consume the data and present it through an Azure Web App where it will be rendered as a real-time graph.

-We will use the light data you are sending from [lab 5](../sending-d2c-messages) and deploy a web application to azure that will render the data so you can visualize it even if you don't have access to PowerBI.
+We will use the light data you are sending from [lab 05](../sending-d2c-messages) and deploy a web application to Azure that will render the data so you can visualize it even if you don't have access to PowerBI.

 In an [earlier lab](../setup-azure-iot-hub/) you provisioned an Azure IoT Hub and in the [previous lab](../sending-d2c-messages/) you built a physical device...a _Thing_.
 You coded an application to collect data from the device and send it to your IoT Hub.
-At the end of the previous lab you had data going into your IoT Hub but you weren't yet doing anything with it.
-Let's change that.
+At the end of the previous lab you had data going into your IoT Hub but you weren't doing anything with the data.
+This lab will make use of that unused data.

 # Using Stream Analytics to Process and Route IoT Data
 Azure Stream Analytics is a service that does real-time data processing in the cloud.
 You will create a new Stream Analytics job and define the